Controversies of Nestlé: Cookie dough

 In June 2009, an outbreak of E. coli O157:H7 was linked to Nestlé's refrigerated cookie dough originating in a plant in Danville, Virginia.
-In the US, it caused sickness in more than 50 people in 30 states, half of whom required hospitalisation.
+In the US, it caused sickness in more than 50 people in 30 states, half of whom required hospitalization.
 Following the outbreak, Nestlé recalled 30,000 cases of the cookie dough.
 The cause was determined to be contaminated flour obtained from a raw material supplier.
 When operations resumed, the flour used was heat-treated to kill bacteria.

 Maggi noodles

 In May 2015, food safety regulators from the state of Uttar Pradesh, India, found that samples of Nestlé India's Maggi noodles had up to 17 times more than the permissible safe amount of lead.
 Due to this, on 3 June 2015, the New Delhi Government banned the sale of Maggi in New Delhi stores for 15 days.
 Some of India's biggest retailers, such as Future Group, Big Bazaar, Easyday, and Nilgiris, had imposed a nationwide ban on Maggi as of 3 June 2015.
 On 4 June 2015, the Gujarat FD banned the sale of the noodles for 30 days after 27 out of 39 samples were detected with objectionable levels of metallic lead, among other things.
 On 5 June 2015, Food Safety and Standards Authority of India (FSSAI) orders banned all nine approved variants of Maggi instant noodles from India, deeming them "unsafe and hazardous" for human consumption, and Nepal indefinitely banned Maggi over concerns about lead levels in the product.
 Maggi noodles have been withdrawn in five African nations – Kenya, Uganda, Tanzania, Rwanda, and South Sudan – by a supermarket chain after a complaint by the Consumer Federation of Kenya, as a reaction to the ban in India.

 In India, Maggi products were returned to the shelves in November 2015, accompanied by a Nestlé advertising campaign to win back consumer trust.
 Nestlé resumed production of Maggi at all five plants in India on 30 November 2015.

-In the Philippines, localised versions of Maggi instant noodles were sold until 2011 when the product group was recalled for suspected salmonella contamination.
+In the Philippines, localized versions of Maggi instant noodles were sold until 2011 when the product group was recalled for suspected salmonella contamination.
 The product did not return to market, while Nestle continues to sell seasoning products including the popular Maggi Magic Sarap.

 Buitoni pizza

-In 2022, a pizza factory owned by Buitoni (a subsidiary of Nestlé) was discovered to have been the source of an outbreak of e-coli, which resulted in the death of at least 2 people, with 55 cases being confirmed to be related to the factory.
+In 2022, a French pizza factory owned by Buitoni (a subsidiary of Nestlé) was discovered to have been the source of an outbreak of E. coli, which resulted in the death of at least 2 people, with 55 cases being confirmed to be related to the factory.
 It was found to have inconceivable sanitary conditions, with photos showing ingredients spilled on the floor and conveyor belts with residue on them.